keybraker/python-gui-electron/README.md

    ```
    npm install -g electron
    ```
-   ( if you don't have npm installed use this link to download it [npm](https://nodejs.org/en/download/) )
+   ( if you don't have npm installed use this [link](https://nodejs.org/en/download/) to download it. )

 2. Clone this repository with ( or download zip ):
    ```